 Enzyme cleaners are popular choices for pet messes, as they are safe to use around animals and are effective at removing stains and odors.
 However, there are a few things to keep in mind when using enzyme cleaners on pet stains.

 First, it is important to allow the cleaner to work for the full amount of time specified on the label.
 This will ensure that the enzymes have enough time to break down the stain.

 Second, it is important to avoid using hot water when cleaning up pet stains, as this can actually set the stain.
 Cold water is best for blood stains.

 Finally, enzyme cleaners should be tested on a small area first to check there is no damage to your flooring or furniture.
-Some cleaners are harmful to pets so check for pet safe ones or keep them out the way while cleaning.
+Some cleaners are harmful to pets, so check for pet-safe ones or keep them out of the way while cleaning.
 When used properly, enzyme cleaners can be a safe and effective way to clean up even the most stubborn pet stains.